- Corporate Franchise Tax

 - Skills Testing, Assessment and Evaluation: Skills testing, assessments and evaluations to measure job applicants’ aptitude and ability.

-- Tax Credits & Incentives: Information and assistance on applying for available worker tax credit programs.
+- Tax Credits & Incentives: Information and assistance on applying for available worker tax credit programs and funding programs.

 - WorkInTexas.com: Unlimited, real time, free job posting through statewide online job matching tool with access to thousands active job seekers.